HL7/smart-app-launch/spec/scopes-and-launch-context/index.md

 describes a wide surface area with many optional capabilities.
 To be considered compatible with the SMART's `sso-openid-connect` capability, the following requirements apply:

- * Response types: The EHR MUST support the Authorization Code Flow, with the request parameters [as defined in SMART's authorization guide](../).
+ * Response types: The EHR SHALL support the Authorization Code Flow, with the request parameters [as defined in SMART's authorization guide](../).
 Support is not required for parameters that OIDC lists as optional (e.g. `id_token_hint`, `acr_value`), but EHRs are encouraged to review these optional parameters.

- * Public Keys Published as Bare Keys: The EHR MUST publish public keys as base JWK keys (which MAY also be accompanied by X.509 representations of those keys).
+ * Public Keys Published as SHALL Keys: The EHR SHALL publish public keys as bare JWK keys (which MAY also be accompanied by X.509 representations of those keys).

- * Claims: The EHR MUST support the inclusion of SMART's `fhirUser` claim within the `id_token` issued for any requests that grant the `openid` and `fhirUser` scopes.
+ * Claims: The EHR SHALL support the inclusion of SMART's `fhirUser` claim within the `id_token` issued for any requests that grant the `openid` and `fhirUser` scopes.
 Some EHRs may use the `profile` claim as an alias for `fhirUser`, and to preserve compatibility, these EHRs should continue to support this claim during a deprecation phase.

- * Mandatory to Implement: The EHR MUST support the following features described in the ["Mandatory to Implement" Section 15.1 of the OIDC Core 1.0 Specification](http://openid.net/specs/openid-connect-core-1_0.html#ServerMTI):
+ * Mandatory to Implement: The EHR SHALL support the following features described in the ["Mandatory to Implement" Section 15.1 of the OIDC Core 1.0 Specification](http://openid.net/specs/openid-connect-core-1_0.html#ServerMTI):
    * Signing ID Tokens with RSA SHA-256
    * Prompt Parameter
    * Display Parameter